All Episodes

 Well, Hunter Biden responded to her threat of lawsuit.

-He went back onto Andrew Callahan's show and here is what he had to say.
+He went back onto Andrew Callahan's show, and here is what he had to say: Ladies and gentlemen, the day of presidential litigation has arrived.

 andrew callaghan

-In my hand is a legal demand letter addressed to mister Hunter Biden from the First Lady of the United States, demanding a retraction of Channel Five's video called Hunter Biden Returns, in which mister Biden here makes some speculative comments about the relationship between Jeffrey Epstein, Melania Trump, and Donald Trump.
+In my hand is a legal demand letter addressed to Mr. Hunter Biden from the First Lady of the United States, demanding a retraction of Channel 5's video called Hunter Biden Returns, in which Mr. Biden here makes some speculative comments about the relationship between Jeffrey Epstein, Melania Trump, and Donald Trump.

-According to his biographer, it is that Jeffrey Epstein introduced Melania.
+According to his biographer, is that Jeffrey Epstein introduced Melania?

 andrew callaghan